thomasedgemon/password_manager/readme.md

 2. build out reading from and writing to ciphertext csv. do not encrypt common names, only passwords.
 3. determine how to reference a common name. probably as a drop-down to select from.
 4. functionality to add a password.
 5. functionality to rm a password.
+6. functionality to generate a new password for the user, where they can choose length. will force alphanumeric with special characters. probably use os.urandom for maximal entropy/domain space